USS Ticonderoga (CG-47): 1980s

-Departing for her new homeport of Naval Station Norfolk, Virginia, soon after her commissioning in Pascagoula, Ticonderoga completed exercises in the Caribbean and Atlantic Ocean.
-She arrived in Norfolk on 3 June 1983 and then deployed on 20 October to the Mediterranean with the Independence carrier strike group.
-Although stopping in Portsmouth, England for a brief port visit, Ticonderoga was dispatched to the coast of Beirut following the bombing of U.S. Marine barracks on 23 October 1983.
+Departing for her new homeport of Naval Station Norfolk, Virginia, soon after her commissioning in Pascagoula, Ticonderoga completed exercises in the Caribbean Sea and Atlantic Ocean.
+She arrived in Norfolk on 3 June 1983, and then deployed on 20 October to the Mediterranean with the Independence carrier strike group.
+Although stopping in Portsmouth, England, for a brief port visit, Ticonderoga was dispatched to the coast of Beirut following the bombing of U.S. Marine barracks on 23 October 1983.
 During her 48 days on station, she fired her five-inch guns at hostile artillery units attempting to shoot down two F-14 Tomcat fighter aircraft performing a reconnaissance mission over Lebanon.
-Ticonderoga made a port stop in Haifa, Israel for the New Year and then returned to Norfolk, arriving on 4 May 1984.
+Ticonderoga made a port stop in Haifa, Israel, for the New Year and then returned to Norfolk, arriving on 4 May 1984.

 On 8 September 1984, while Ticonderoga was conducting exercises east of Mayport, Florida, a fire broke out in her aft main engine exhaust uptake.
 The At-Sea and General Quarters fire parties eventually put the fire out and Ticonderoga returned to Norfolk under her own power in early October.

 On 23 March 1986, Ticonderoga, while conducting a Freedom of Navigation exercise in the Gulf of Sidra, moved south of the "Line of Death" in Libya, covered by fighter aircraft.
-Libya responded by unsuccessfully attacking battle force aircraft.
+Libya responded by unsuccessfully attacking battle-force aircraft.
 Ticonderoga responded by destroying several Libyan patrol boats.
-For her participation in Operation, Ticonderoga received her second Navy Unit Commendation and Navy Expeditionary Medal.
+For her participation in the operation, Ticonderoga received her second Navy Unit Commendation and Navy Expeditionary Medal.
 During joint Navy-Air Force air strikes on Libyan targets on 15 April, she received the Armed Forces Expeditionary Medal.

 In the late 1980s, she served in the Persian Gulf as part of Operation Earnest Will while under the command of Captain James M. Arrison III, USN.

 1990s

-For a time in the late 1990s, she was based at Pascagoula, Mississippi, as part of Commander, Naval Surface Forces Atlantic's Westerns Hemisphere Group.
+For a time in the late 1990s, she was based at Pascagoula, Mississippi, as part of Commander, Naval Surface Force Atlantic's Western Hemisphere Group.